moodoapplication/homebridge-moodo/README.md

 # Configuration

-You can use this plugin with real Moodo device only (not demo mode), connected to the cloud
+You can use this plugin with real Moodo device only (not demo mode), connected to the cloud.

-Please login into https://homebridge.moodo.co with the same account to get the configuration instructions.
+Please login into https://homebridge.moodo.co with the same Moodo account you use in the mobile application to get the configuration instructions.

 Thanks in advance,
 Moodo Team